-Use WPA or WPA2 mode to achieve a balance of strong security and best compatibility.
-This mode uses WPA for legacy clients while maintaining higher security with stations that are WPA2 capable.
-Also the strongest cipher that the client supports will be used.
-For best security, use WPA2 Only mode.
-This mode uses AES(CCMP) cipher and legacy stations are not allowed access with WPA security.
+U U A m Ise WPA or WPA2 mode to achieve a balance of strong security and best compatibility.
+This mode ses WPA for legacy clients while maintaining higher security with stations that are WPA2 capable.
+Iso the strongest cipher that the client supports will be used.
+For best security, use WPA2 Only node.
+This mode uses AES(CCMP) cipher and legacy stations are not allowed access with WPA ecurity.
 For maximum compatibility, use WPA Only.
 This mode uses TKIP cipher.
-Some gaming and legacy devices work only in this mode.
-To achieve better wireless performance use WPA2 Only security mode (or in other words AES)
+Some gaming not legacy devices work only in this mode.

+o achieve better wireless performance use WPA2 Only security mode (or in other words AES ipher).

 WPA Mode : Auto(WPA or WPA2)

-Cipher Type : TKIP and AES
+Cipher Type: TKIP and AES

-Group Key Update Interval : 3600 (seconds)
+Group Key Update Interval: 3600 (seconds)

-PRE-SHARED KEY
+P RE-SHARED KEY

+nter an 8- to 63-character alphanumeric pass-phrase.
+For good security it should be of mple length and should not be a commonly known phrase.

+Pre-Shared Key: